pythononwheels/icanhastypecheck/README.md

 is a small and easy to use decorator to enable dynamic type checking for python method and function calls.
-Working ans tested for python 2.7 but should run in other 2.x as well.
+Working and tested for python 2.7 but should run in other 2.x as well.
 Create an [issue](https://github.com/pythononwheels/icanhastypecheck/issues) on github if you encounter any problems using it.
 (Plans and an example implementation for python 3.x is included )